exasol/row-level-security/doc/system_requirements.md

 ### Goal

-The RCLS main goal is to provide fine-grained access control below the level of tables.
+The RLS main goal is to provide fine-grained access control below the level of tables.

 ### Quality Goals

-RCLS's main quality goals are in descending order of importance:
+RLS's main quality goals are in descending order of importance:

 1. Provide reliable security
 1. Work with an affordable performance hit compared to accessing the data without RCLS